slyfox1186/imagemagick-optimize-jpg/README.md

   - * Download: [ImageMagick](https://imagemagick.org/script/download.php)
   - * Download: [wget.exe](https://eternallybored.org/misc/wget/1.21.3/64/wget.exe)

-* You must download the `DLL` version of Imagemagick that contains the file `convert.exe` and add ImageMagick's install directory to the Windows `PATH`
+* You must download the `DLL version of Imagemagick` that contains the file `convert.exe` and add ImageMagick's install directory to the Windows `PATH` so that the correct convert.exe is the first chosen by Windows.
+You can do this by adding the path to convert.exe to the top of the windows path.

   - Example file: `ImageMagick-some.numbers-Q16-HDRI-x64-dll.exe`
   - Example path: `C:\Program Files\ImageMagick`